top of page

 Homes Not Bank Machines Coalition

-We are a coalition of concerned professional homebuilders, property tax experts, academics and advocates who want Canada's housing made more affordable with reductions in government costs.
+We are a coalition of concerned professional homebuilders, property tax experts, academics and citizens who want Canada's housing made more affordable with reductions in government costs.
 Homes are for living, not looting by greedy governments.
 Rising taxes, fees and regulatory costs are demolishing homebuilding plans.
+We have proven solutions.

 Address: #133 - 2912 West Broadway, Vancouver, BC V6K 0E9